Litote/kmongo/kmongo-kdoc/docs/object-mapping.md

 KMongo uses it to provide object mapping for Kotlin.
 No other dependency than the core java mongo driver is required.

 All the common cases are covered.
 However, there are some limitations.
 For example, top level POJO cannot contain any type parameters.
-There are some others as well.

-In the end, as the framework is officially supported by the Mongo team, you can expect that it will improve over time.
-However, you will never get the full control that you can obtain with Jackson.
+### The kotlinx serialization choice

+Starting with 3.11.1 version, KMongo also supports [Kotlinx Serialization](https://github.com/Kotlin/kotlinx.serialization) mapping.

+The main advantage of this kind of mapping is that **no (slow) reflection** is involved.

+The kotlinx serialization mapping is currently in alpha mode.

 ### Conclusion

-We expect that, for most of the projects, the "native" bindings will be perfectly OK.
-For complex projects, or if you have already Jackson skills, the Jackson object mapping is a really nice choice.
+- We expect that, for most of the projects, the "native" bindings will be perfectly OK.

+- For complex projects, or if you have already Jackson skills, the Jackson object mapping is a really nice choice.

+- Kotlin experts will prefer kotlinx serialization, as it should provide the best performance.

 Choose your poison! :)